-If you have any queries about the running and scheduling of your course, i.e. deadlines for coursework, timetable issues, the titles of coursework, when the exams are going to start, etc. then you should consult the Education Support Team as your first port of call.
+If you have any queries about the running and scheduling of your course, i.e. deadlines for coursework, timetable issues, the titles of coursework, when the exams are going to start, etc. then you should consult the Education Support Team (undergraduate.studies@materials.ox.ac.uk, or Room 30:05 in the Hume Rothery) as your first port of call.
 If they cannot help, they will refer your question to the appropriate member of staff.